syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

      You can also use functions `isearch-near-predicate',
      `isearchp-near-before-predicate', and
-     `isearchp-near-before-predicate' to define your own nearness
+     `isearchp-near-after-predicate' to define your own nearness
      predicates, which incorporate particular patterns and
      distances.
 You can then simply add such a predicate using `C-z &' (no prompting for pattern or distance).